swcarpentry/training-course/curriculum.md

     2. Have students do guided self-assessments.
     3. Require students to reflect on and annotate their own work.
     4. Use peer review/reader response.
-5. Reflecting On and Adjusting One&#8217;s Approach
+5. Reflecting On and Adjusting One's Approach
     1. Provide activities that require students to reflect on their performances.
     2. Prompt students to analyze the effectiveness of their study skills.
     3. Present multiple strategies.
     4. Create assignments that focus on strategizing rather than implementation.
 6. Beliefs About Intelligence and Learning
-    1. Address students&#8217; beliefs about learning directly.
+    1. Address students' beliefs about learning directly.
-    2. Broaden students&#8217; understanding of learning.
+    2. Broaden students' understanding of learning.
     3. Help students set realistic expectations.